Skip to content

 • Ask AI questions (prompts) that are clear, specific and concise.
 You can reframe questions and fine-tune responses if you don’t get useful answers.

-• You may need to stipulate you want answers based on UK data, as can use US based data if not stated.
+• You may need to stipulate you want answers based on UK data, as AI can use US based data, if not stated.

-• Don’t provide AI tools with your personal details.
+• Don’t provide AI tools with your personal details or any personal data.

 • Please take note of the warnings about the accuracy of the information provided as well as the terms and conditions of any AI tool and understand how any text you input will be used.
 Beware that some AI tools can contain bias and can reinforce stereotypes if drawing from existing bias in its data sources.

 • Any AI tool can make mistakes.
 Not all free-to-use AI tools use completely up-to-date data sources.
-You should check the information it provides by asking it to list its sources.
+You should check if the information it provides is taken from trusted sources by asking it to list where it found the information.

 Should I use AI to write my application?

-Remember, the employer is looking for an individual that will suit the role, who is passionate about the work, is willing to learn, will get on with the team and fit with the company culture.
+Remember, the employer is looking for an individual that will suit the role, who is passionate about the work, is willing to learn from others and bring their own ideas.
 This is as much about your character and who you are as a person, as it is about your qualifications, skills and experience.
-Therefore, using your own words and authentic voice is important to help you to stand out from the crowd.
+Therefore, using your own words and authentic voice to convey who you are is important to help you to stand out from the crowd.

 AI Chatbot Survey